halelitzhaki/OS_Assignment_2/README.md

 ## Usage

-Run on terminal the following command
+Run on terminal the following command:
 ```bash
 make all
 ```